Ipstenu/varnish-http-purge/readme.txt

 * Pretty Permalinks enabled
 * Varnish 3.x or higher

-= Languages =
-Until the WordPress Language Pack system is deployable, I'm storing them <a href="https://github.com/Ipstenu/varnish-http-purge">on Github</a> for now.

 == Frequently Asked Questions ==

 = How can I tell everything's working? =